 Additionally, since the log object functionality defined for CMIP is not used, all log objects will be removed from the CMIP interface.

 Also correct GDMO behavioral statement for the subscriptionVersionNPAC object that indicates an SV created by the Old SP goes to canceled status on expiration of T2.

+During review of the ASN.1 changes a recommendation was made to change an unnecessarily complex substructure of the NetworkDownloadCriteria structure (used for recovery) that was a CHOICE of CHOICE into a single CHOICE substructure (Action Item 02062019-01).

 Changes are identified by yellow highlighting in the text below.